Saturday, November 8, 2025

 Ethically crafted and built from organic and deadstock materials, sustainable fashion brands are turning the fashion industry on its head.

-As these statistics are coming to light in the wake of our climate crisis, all eyes are turning towards reinventing the fashion industry to reduce its carbon footprint globally.
+As these statistics are coming to light in the wake of the climate crisis, all eyes are turning toward reinventing the fashion industry to reduce its global carbon footprint.
 A growing number of brands have pledged to do better, especially in the luxury space.

-Leaders like Louis Vuitton, Gucci, Dior, and Burberry have all launched sustainable collections, materials, and commitments across their supply chains.
+Leaders like Louis Vuitton, Gucci, Dior, and Burberry have all launched sustainable collections, materials, and commitments to improve their supply chains.
 But not everything being produced by these luxury behemoths is sustainable from start to finish.
 For a guesswork-free wardrobe, look to sustainable fashion brands that are committed to upcycled, recycled, organic, and deadstock materials from start to finish.

 Sustainable fashion brands using deadstock and organic textiles

-Whether you are shopping for the perfect summer dress or a timeless blazer, these brands have everything you could need to build your perfect sustainable wardrobe.
+Whether you are shopping for the perfect summer dress or a timeless winter blazer, these brands have everything you could need to build your perfect sustainable wardrobe.

-2. Whimsy & Row
+Whimsy & Row

 Whimsy & Row crafts collections in small run batches to reduce over-production.
 Each piece is handcrafted ethically in Los Angeles.
 The company’s HQ is just miles away allowing for the team to regularly visit the factories to ensure fair wages and treatment for the staff.